 Notes

 *It is easier to chop the cabbage after it has been cut in half with the core removed.
 A smallish head of cabbage will yield about 7 cups shredded cabbage.
-But it will shrink down as it cooks
+But it will shrink down as it cooks.

 ***For a slightly crunchy texture- cook about 6-7 minutes.
 For softer-8-10 minutes.

-*Store leftover red cabbage in the refrigerator for 4-5 days.
+*Store leftover red cabbage in the refrigerator for 2-3 days.

-Freeze cooled cabbage in a zipper style freezer bag or air tight container for up to 3 months.
+*Freeze cooled cabbage in a zipper style freezer bag or air tight container for up to 3 months.
+It will be very soft when defrosted.
+Reheat in a pan on low heat.

 Jodi says